Going in for the Kill at Lingfield

 That's significant as this horse has been undone by sedate gallops on numerous occasions but finally this in-form horse with a very good Lingfield record looks likely to get the race run to suit.

-This looks a good race for a Class 4 but 7/1 looks more than fair.
+This looks a good race for a Class 4 but prices 7/1 or better look more than fair.

 The Verdict: Back SHOOT TO KILL (2.12 Lingfield) & OBSIDIAN KNIGHT (1.37 Lingfield)